w3c/sdw/stats-bp/draft-use-case-list.md

 Registry/register idea (there was some UK gov best practice published for this.
 See https://github.com/UKGovLD/registry-core/wiki )

+Also, more recently the UK Government Digital Service is working on registers: see https://registers.cloudapps.digital/

 ...

 ## Verify dimension values against external codelist